Click plan to view in Google Maps

 that little area."
 As a result the sale fell through

-and the owner showed their spite by erratically painting
+and the owner showed their spite by randomly painting

-the house in bright pink and yellow, along with all the
+the house's features in bright pink and yellow, along with all the

 surrounding trees and fence rails; some with pink polka